cedrickchee/YDKGo/content/docs/design/error_handling/_index.md

 }
 ```

-The one thing I wanna show you here is the second parameter.
+The one thing I want to show you here is the second parameter.
 The second parameter's based on the empty interface.
 The empty interface tells us nothing, because any piece of data, any value or pointer, satisfies it, because it doesn't have to have any behavior.

 I want to be very careful when we're using the empty interface.
 Don't use it to write generic APIs.

-We should be using the empty interface when we have to pass data around, where that data can be hidden without problems, or in this case, where we're gonna use the reflect package, because what we wanna do is at runtime, or dynamically inspect the concrete data.
-This is great if you wanna do model validation.
+We should be using the empty interface when we have to pass data around, where that data can be hidden without problems, or in this case, where we will use the reflect package, because what we want to do is at runtime, or dynamically inspect the concrete data.
+This is great if you want to do model validation.

 We then return different error types depending on these.